-Major The Revd.
-Canon Don McLean Aitchison UE chaplain@tcs.on.ca ext.
+Rev. Deb Wilson dwilson@tcs.on.ca

+ext.
 1308

 The School believes that a healthy spirituality and faith can provide a firm foundation for lifelong wellness.
-While the chapel tradition is Christian (Anglican), and affords students the opportunity to learn about one of the world's great religions up close, students are encouraged to take their own spiritual journey as they engage with the big questions of life's meaning and purpose and their place in it.
+While the chapel tradition is Christian (Anglican), students are encouraged to take their own spiritual journey as they engage with the big questions of life's meaning and purpose and their place in it.
 The chaplain is committed to walking alongside students of all faiths and none, providing encouragement and helping to connect students with the people and resources that can help along the way.